elexis-eu/BabelNet-linker/README.md

         docker exec dict_api bash -c 'python3 run_async.py'

-# Architecture description

-This API is divided into three modules.

-- Model: This module contains the model that will be used to perform the inference.
-- BabelNet: This module contains the code that will be used to obtain the BabelNet senses of a given lemma and pos tag.
-- API: This module contains the code that will be used to obtain the dictionary senses from LEXENOMY of a given lemma and pos tag and communicate with the other two modules to perform the linking task.

 ## Model

-There are different implementations for the model, all based on a Transformer Neural Network, trained on our own curated datasets using BabelNet senses.
-We have two implementations:
+As far as the models which we used to perform cross-lingual lexical resource linking, we devised two Transformer-based architectures, trained on our own curated datasets using BabelNet definitions.
+Such architectures are:

 ![](https://raw.githubusercontent.com/UKPLab/sentence-transformers/master/docs/img/Bi_vs_Cross-Encoder.png)